Charity-Ikeh/eda-online-retail/README.md

 - Removed rows with missing customer IDs to enable meaningful customer-level analysis.
 - Created a revenue field by multiplying quantity and unit price.
 - Extracted invoice month from the invoice date to support time-based analysis.

 ## Exploratory Data Analysis
+Exploratory Data Analysis was conducted using pivot tables to identify patterns and trends within the online retail data.

+Monthly revenue analysis revealed fluctuations in sales performance, highlighting periods of higher customer activity and potential seasonality.
+Product-level analysis showed that a small number of products contributed a significant share of total revenue, indicating opportunities for focused inventory and marketing strategies.

+Geographical analysis revealed that revenue was concentrated in a few key countries, while customer-level analysis showed that a small group of customers accounted for a large proportion of overall revenue.
+These findings highlight the importance of customer retention and targeted sales strategies.

 ## Key Insights
+- Revenue showed noticeable variation across different months, suggesting seasonal purchasing behaviour.
+- A small number of products generated the majority of total revenue.
+- Revenue was heavily concentrated in a few countries, indicating core markets for the business.
+- A limited number of high-value customers contributed significantly to overall revenue.

 ## Conclusion